trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 Winston Royce, the man often credited with inventing the Waterfall model in his 1970 paper, actually wrote the paper to say it was a bad idea!
 He included a diagram of the linear process and explicitly stated: "I believe in this concept, but the implementation described above is risky and invites failure."

 He argued that software is inherently iterative.
 You discover new things about the problem _while_ you are coding the solution.
 A strict linear process forbids this learning.
-If you find a design flaw during implementation in a Waterfall model, it’s too late—you’ve already signed off on the Design phase.
+If you find a design flaw during implementation in a Waterfall model, it’s too late — you’ve already signed off on the Design phase.

 ### The Mythical Man-Month